docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ### Bind to concrete Node and use host network

 One way to preserve the real client IP is to use `hostPort` and `hostNetwork: true`.
-This comes in price of availability: you can talk to the mail server from outside world only via IPs of [Node][k8s-nodes] where mailserver is deployed.
+This comes at the cost of availability; you can talk to the mail server from outside world only via IPs of [Node][k8s-nodes] where mailserver is deployed.

 ```yaml
 ---